Christopher-Shea/algorithms/arrays/mergeIntervals/mergeIntervals_README.md

 Cannot assume that the array is sorted to begin with.

 ## Input
-An array of intervals, represent as arrays
+An array of intervals, represented as arrays

 ## Output
-An array of merged intervals
+An array of the merged intervals

 ## Additional Notes
 Have added a parameter to indicate if the input array is sorted (by interval start)